ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ we
+learn, mends slowly, but we believe be is
+resided as being in a fair way to get
+well.
+1 A Cnincn Question Sbtti-kd.?At
+the last session of the Presbyterian
+Church -H Oieenfield, Ohio, last ?ummet
+Mr. Wm.
+Roan was suspended from com
+mnnion with the church on account of bis
+being an Odd Fellow.
+He very properlv
+appealed from this decision to the Cincinnati
+Synod, which lately sat at Springfield.
 After a lengthy discussion, ir
 which the whole ground of secret orders
 1 was gone over, the appeal was very properly&#x27;